International exchange on campus

 Big Yabu

-I would like to build ties with the local community around the university.
+I want to strengthen ties with the local community surrounding the university.
 I feel that there are actually many attractive cultural and activity venues around Otemae University.
-I think that we can utilize what we learn at university in the local community, and conversely learn from the local community.
-I also think that it will be an opportunity for international students to know that we are a safe place to be.
-Also, I think it would be even better if we could have opportunities to meet with members after school and on holidays, other than lunch breaks.
-One concrete idea is to have day trips, but I would like to incorporate more of this.
+I believe that we can apply what we learn at the university to the local community, and conversely, learn from the community.
+It would also be an opportunity for international students to know that the university is a safe and welcoming place.
+Furthermore, I think it would be even better if we could have opportunities to meet with members after school and on weekends, in addition to lunchtime.

 Kimoto